Mitobyte/VibeCodingThursday/reference/prompts-library.md

 > “Given the specification in `SPEC.md`, implement the user authentication module using **Django**.
 The module should include user registration, login, logout and password reset functionality, with proper validation and error handling.”

-By splitting the *what* (the specification) from the *how* (the prompt), you give the AI sufficient context while keeping individual prompts manageable【13041302901661†L80-L88】.
+By splitting the *what* (the specification) from the *how* (the prompt), you give the AI sufficient context while keeping individual prompts manageable.